Skip to content

 Far Hills Village Photo – Early 1900s

 In a local referendum on May 12.
 1921 Far Hills voters approved the incorporation of the borough.
-The Mr. Local History Project honors the incorporation of the Borough of Far Hills, their founding families, and what history books state is Elizabeth Schley’s recognition and the final designation of the “far hills” ranked as the richest town in New Jersey in 2021.
+The Mr. Local History Project honors the incorporation of the Borough of Far Hills, their founding families, and what history books state is Elizabeth Schley’s recognition and the final designation of the “far hills” ranked as the one of the richest town in New Jersey.

 Far Hills was a popular study by former historian Anne O’Brien.
 MLH Project has extracted and expanded on her efforts to document the history of Far Hills.